bolandrm/arduino_workshop/README.md

 1. If you're using Windows, you should be done.
 If you're using OSX or Linux, read on.
 1. You'll probably need to install a driver, since the Arduinos we're using have a CH340 USB-to-serial chip.
 Visit the [drivers](https://github.com/bolandrm/arduino_workshop/tree/master/drivers) folder in this repository and extract and install the appropriate driver for your OS.
 NOTE:  I have not tested this on Linux.

+## Samples

+In the samples folder you will find examples of how to use a variety of sensors and other components.
+These are meant to be quite simple and illustrate how the component is used.

+## Projects

+These are combinations of various sensors/components that I did not create, but use a lot of the components that we have access to during the workshop.